Toni Kellar, Director, Roots To Rhythm™

 As an outdoor education program director, my mission was to connect youth and families with the outdoors.

-As a drum circle facilitator, I'm doing the same thing – providing opportunities for people to connect – using drums instead of pictures or hikes in the woods.
+As a drum circle facilitator, I'm doing all these things – providing opportunities for people to connect – using drums instead of pictures or hikes in the woods or stories.
 In this case, the connection is multi-dimensional – within oneself, with others in the circle, and with spirit.

 I have been blessed to experience and enjoy an amazing life ride on the path of rhythm, which has led me to cross paths and connect with the wonderful people listed above and others along the way .
 I am forever grateful to them all.